 How does the CJB work on the international level?
 Is the CJB part of any international organisations?

 We believe that, since capitalism is international, so should the resistance against it be international.
 In Europe, we have a particular task in fighting against the European Union, the instrument of capital, together with other communist organisations in Europe.
 Most European countries have sister organisations of the CJB.
 We participate in the Meeting of European Communist Youth Organisations (MECYO), where we discuss common political issues and joint actions.
 We maintain close relations with our sister organisations in Germany, Belgium, France, and Luxembourg.
-The CJB is also an observer member of the World Federation of Democratic Youth (WFDY), an international organisation of anti-imperialist and left-wing youth organisations recognised by the United Nations.
-In the long term, we will seek to attain full membership of WFDY.
+The CJB is also a member of the World Federation of Democratic Youth (WFDY), an international organisation of anti-imperialist and left-wing youth organisations recognised by the United Nations.

 How does the CJB relate to the NCPN?
 Why is there a separate youth organisation?